sauravrawat710/chat_app/README.md

 - Know if your friends are online or offline in real-time.
 - See when users were last active, enhancing your chat experience.

+### ✏️ **Typing Indicator**

+- Know when someone is typing a message in real-time.
+- A helpful typing indicator lets you stay updated during conversations.

+### ✅ **Read Receipts & Delivery Status**

+- **Delivery Status**: Easily see when your messages have been successfully delivered.
+- **Read Receipts**: Know when your messages have been read by the recipient with intuitive indicators.

 ### ✏️ **Edit Messages**

 - Made a mistake?
 No worries!
 Edit your sent messages anytime.